 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
 Medicare covers up to two (2) one-hour sessions per day, for up to 36 lifetime sessions (in some cases, up to 72 lifetime sessions) of pulmonary rehabilitation services. \$0 copayment or 20% coinsurance for each Medicare-covered pulmonary rehabilitative visit.†† You pay these amounts until you reach the out-of-pocket maximum.
-30% coinsurance for each Medicare-covered pulmonary rehabilitative visit.
-You pay these amounts until you reach the out-of-pocket maximum.
+Not covered out-of- network.
 Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening per year for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
 If you screen positive for alcohol misuse, you can get up to four brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
 There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
-30% coinsurance for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
-You pay these amounts until you reach the out-of-pocket maximum.
-Screening for lung cancer with low dose computed tomography (LDCT) There is no coinsurance, copayment, or deductible for the Medicare-covered counseling and shared 30% coinsurance for the Medicare-covered counseling and shared decision making visit or for the LDCT.
+Not covered out-of-network.
+Screening for lung cancer with low dose computed tomography (LDCT) There is no coinsurance, copayment, or deductible for the Medicare-covered counseling and shared Not covered out-of- network.

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network For qualified individuals, a LDCT is covered every 12 months.
 Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
 For LDCT lung cancer screenings after the initial LDCT screening: the member must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
 If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision-making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits. decision making visit or for the LDCT.
-You pay these amounts until you reach the out-of-pocket maximum.
-Screening for sexually transmitted infections (STIs) and counseling to prevent STIs There is no coinsurance, copayment, or deductible for the Medicare-covered screening for STIs and 30% coinsurance for the Medicare-covered screening for STIs and counseling for STIs preventive benefit.
+Screening for sexually transmitted infections (STIs) and counseling to prevent STIs There is no coinsurance, copayment, or deductible for the Medicare-covered screening for STIs and Not covered out-of- network.